ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access_am.md

 ## Quick Start

 !!! warning
     If you have not yet read the guide on using the _Rose/Cylc_ tool, please read our [_Rose/Cylc_ documentation](/models/run-a-model/rose-cylc.md) before continuing.

+!!! warning
+    These configurations are based off licensed configurations from the UK Met Office (UKMO).
+This means the configurations repository is private.
+To request access to the configurations repository (and associated model component repositories), please contact us [through the forum]().

 {{ model }} configurations are hosted on the [access-am3-configs]({{ github_configs }}) _GitHub_ repository and use the [_Rose/Cylc_ workflow tool](/models/run-a-model/rose-cylc).
 The _Cylc_ version and remote host location are: